krusve/krusve.github.io/_posts/2022-11-13-thm-ctf-bountyhackers.md

 Hydra (https://github.com/vanhauser-thc/thc-hydra) finished at 2022-11-10 10:02:29
 ```

 And we´ve got: 'login: lin' and 'password: RedDr4gonSynd1cat3'.
-Now just login to SSH:
+So answer Q5 and login to SSH:
 ```bash
 $ ssh lin@10.10.162.62
 The authenticity of host '10.10.162.62 (10.10.162.62)' can't be established.